puppetlabs/puppetserver/documentation/puppet_conf_setting_diffs.markdown

 #### [cacrl] (https://docs.puppetlabs.com/references/latest/configuration.html#cacrl)

-If `ssl-cert`, `ssl-key`, `ssl-ca-cert`, and/or `ssl-crl-path` is defined in [webserver.conf] (./configuration.markdown#webserverconf), the file at `ssl-crl-path` is what Puppet Server will use as the CRL for authenticating clients via SSL.
-If at least one of the `ssl-` "webserver.conf" settings is set but `ssl-crl-path` is not, Puppet Server will not use a CRL to validate clients via SSL.

-If none of the `ssl-` "webserver.conf" settings is set, Puppet Server will use the CRL file defined for the `cacrl` "puppet.conf" setting.
-A Ruby Puppet master hosted on the WEBrick web server would use the `cacrl` setting as the CRL if the "puppet.conf" `ca` setting were "true" or the `hostcrl` setting if `ca` setting were "false".
-Puppet Server, however, ignores both the `ca` and `hostcrl` setting from the "puppet.conf" file.

-Regardless of the configuration of the `ssl-` "webserver.conf" settings, any updates that the Puppet Server certificate authority does to a CRL file, e.g., revocations performed via the "certificate_status" HTTP endpoint, will use the `cacrl` "puppet.conf" setting to determine the location of the CRL, not the`ssl-crl-path` "webserver.conf" setting.
+Any updates that the Puppet Server certificate authority does to a CRL file, e.g., revocations performed via the "certificate_status" HTTP endpoint, will use the `cacrl` "puppet.conf" setting to determine the location of the CRL.

+Regardless of the certificate authority service configuration in the `bootstrap.cfg` file, Puppet Server will use the [hostcrl] (#hostcrl) setting and webserver configuration to determine the file to load into its web server for authenticating clients.
+During each service startup, the server will attempt to copy over the file at the `cacrl` setting to file at the `hostcrl` setting.

 #### [capass] (https://docs.puppetlabs.com/references/latest/configuration.html#capass)